chandusiriyala7/link-up/README.md

 # link-up
-Link Up is an Online Chat Application built using Mern Stack
+Link Up is an Online Chat Application built using Mern Stack  and Next.js